Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ![Roger Dingledine, source: https://web.archive.org/web/20160805015805/https:/twitter.com/torproject/status/671821341658509312](https://web.archive.org/web/20160805015805im_/https://pbs.twimg.com/media/CVLJ8y9XIAAYuWb.jpg)

-According to [**Buzzfeed**](https://archive.is/wvbwZ), the "community member" who advanced the complaint which precipitated this letter was then [Development Director Karen Reilly](https://archive.is/WTt5r#selection-673.0-673.34), who is oddly not listed under past contributors, while [Lewman](https://archive.is/RPj8I#selection-411.0-411.40) is (this is [the last archived page](https://web.archive.org/web/20150416074507/https://www.torproject.org/about/corepeople.html.en) she appears in).
+According to [**Buzzfeed**](https://archive.is/wvbwZ), the "community member" who advanced the complaint which precipitated this letter was then [Development Director Karen Reilly](https://archive.is/WTt5r#selection-673.0-673.34), who is oddly not listed under 'past contributors' while [Lewman](https://archive.is/RPj8I#selection-411.0-411.40) is; [the last time](https://web.archive.org/web/20150416074507/https://www.torproject.org/about/corepeople.html.en) she appears on the **Tor Project** website is April 2015.

 > She told [the board of the Tor Project] about Appelbaum’s public and false claims that he had sex with a specific member of the Tor community — something multiple sources have told BuzzFeed News Appelbaum has “done to too many people to count.”
 And she told them of darker allegations against him that had come up after a group of disgusted Tor community members gathered to share stories.